 “Oh, just tell me you fucking arse.”
 There was no longer any tone of amusement in the man’s voice.
 It dripped pure loathing.

 The man with the scar turned ever so slowly to look his counterpart in the eye.
 His lips peeled back in his first smile of the night, contorting his face into a haphazard nightmare of flesh and bone.
 “When the world hears of this ‘terrible tragedy’, what do you think will happen?
 The fools on their thrones will gather in their councils, they will call upon their fat warlords, and every stinkin’ one of em’ will send their forces to attempt to avenge the King’s death.
 And while every army for a hundred leagues marches upon the burning ruins, where do you think we’ll be?
 You fuckin’ stump...”

 The other man roared in laughter, cruel and hungry for the promise of death.
 The plan was simple yet brilliant, relying on the irrational motives of unreasonable men.
 But the man with the scar only smiled.
 It was going to be a long Spring...

 "The exhilarating, rib-cracking tale of a motley crew of scouts who play more than work, wine and dine more than is wise, and whore at every given opportunity.
 Yet in times of darkness, it falls upon their bedraggled shoulders to save a kingdom - by any means necessary.
 The fate of their survival, their debauched existence, rests on the choices of a few ragtag friends.
 But can they sober up enough to make it out alive?"

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, KilonovaWrite a Review